Utsob-Bin-Bari/NoteIt/README.md

 # NoteIt - React Native App

-A React Native application built with TypeScript for note-taking functionality.
+A React Native application built with TypeScript for note-taking functionality with offline-first capabilities and conflict resolution.

 ## 📋 Prerequisites